HarshKumarJS/HarshKumarJS/README.md

 - 👋 Hi, I’m @HarshKumarJS
 - ✨ Currently I'm a ...
 Backend Developer
-- 👀 I’m interested in ...
-Full Stack Development
+- 👀 I want to be a ...
+Full Stack Developer
 - 🌱 I've learned ...
-Java, Python and Sanic Framework
+Java, Python, Sanic, PostgreSQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... harsh.kumar9118b@gmail.com